What makes the English course so special?

 Newnham has one of the best-stocked College libraries in Cambridge, with particularly extensive holdings in English.
 Further resources are available to students at the English Faculty and University libraries, which are just a few minutes’ walk from Newnham.

-Newnham is highly fortunate in the English supervisors who are directly affiliated to the College (whose profiles are listed below), and in the range of specialists whose connection with Newnham means that they are potential supervisors for its students.
+Newnham is highly fortunate in the English supervisors who are directly affiliated to the College, and in the range of specialists whose connection with Newnham means that they are potential supervisors for its students.
 These include eminent academics within and beyond Cambridge.
-In addition, Newnham students can enjoy help with their creative writing thanks to the active connections the College maintains with leading authors, and which builds on a strong tradition of English within the college.
-Newnham English has had many writers and actors to its credit: over the years our alumnae have included Sylvia Plath and A. S. Byatt, Miriam Margolyes and Emma Thompson.
+In addition, Newnham students can enjoy help with their creative writing thanks to the active connections the College maintains with leading authors, and which builds on a strong tradition of English within the College.
+Newnham English has had many writers and actors to its credit: over the years, our alumnae have included Sylvia Plath and A. S. Byatt, Miriam Margolyes and Emma Thompson.

 Newnham has an active Arts Society, which further builds on this historic tradition: it counts Virginia Woolf among its former speakers.
 Nowadays, the Arts Society invites writers, film-makers and artists to give talks at the College, and is involved with a College paper called N-Vie.